 How to Get Started: How to Become a Production Assistant

-If you are interested in starting a career as a production assistant, your first step should be to enroll in a high-quality, hands-on film and video production program like the one offered at M&S Media School.
+If you are interested in starting a career as a production assistant, your first step should be to enroll in a high-quality, hands-on film and video production program like the one offered at The Media Schools.
 Here, you can build the foundation of knowledge you need to embark on an exciting career journey that will take you directly to the sets of the next big hits in television and film.

 Contact our school today to learn more, and begin working towards your dreams sooner rather than later.